BCG-X-Official/sklearndf/sphinx/source/api_landing.rst

   provides the API for all common transformer methods, e.g., :meth:`~TransformerDF.transform`

+- all `sklearndf` clusterers are subclasses of :class:`.ClusterDF`, which in turn provides the API for all common clustering methods, e.g., :meth:`~ClusterDF.fit_predict`

 - all `sklearndf` regressors are subclasses of :class:`.RegressorDF`, which in turn provides the API for all common regressor methods, e.g., :meth:`~LearnerDF.predict`